-Neil "Nobby" Barnden over at Stainless recently elaborated on the origins of this weird power-up: "The Steel Gonad o' Death was a physics test of spheroid physics shapes, it was a bit buggy IIRC and so never made it into the released games".
+Neil "Nobby" Barnden over at Stainless recently elaborated on the origins of this weird mode: "The Steel Gonad o' Death was a physics test of spheroid physics shapes, it was a bit buggy IIRC and so never made it into the released games".

 The sound files can be found in the

 - ALIENGETHIT_A3: An alien getting hit.
 Aliens make the same noise as humans in the game.

 - alienscreem_0216: Alien screaming.

 - CAFE_01, CAFE_03, CAFE_04: Bar ambiance.

 - CLANK!: Metal clanking.